niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 0.8

+* CMF is now a NIEM 6 message specification
+* Namespace URIs start with `https://docs.open-oasis.org`
+* `NCName` becomes `NCNameType` for NDR conformance
+* *model5.xsd* is the NIEM 5 XSD for CMF version 0.7
+* *model6.xsd* is the NIEM 6 reference XSD for CMF version 0.8
+  (don't yet have the message XSD for CMF 0.8)

-# What's new in version 0.7
+## What's new in version 0.7

 * New `AugmentRecord` child in `NamespaceType`
 * New `CodeListBinding` child in `ComponentType`
 * Augmentation properties in `HasPropertyType were revised
 * `NamespacePrefixText` put back into `SchemaDocumentType`

-# What's new in version 0.6
+## What's new in version 0.6

 * DefinitionText in CMF is now repeatable
 * DefinitionText now has nc:TextType with xml:lang attribute